TSYS-Merchant/shopping-cart-integrations/README.md

 * What output you saw
 * How the problem can be reproduced.
 A small example project zipped up or code snippet that demonstrates or reproduces the issue is always appreciated.

-You can also always find help on the [shooping cart integrations Google Group](https://groups.google.com/forum/#!forum/stumps-project).
-TODO
+You can also always find help on our [shopping cart integrations Google Group](https://groups.google.com/forum/#!forum/mw-magento-plugin).